hangdeng/MachineLearningToDeepLearning-Practical-Projects/README.md

 ## (2) Find_donors: ##
--This project
+-Project steps:
-1) evaluate three classifiers (e.g. SVC, Statistical Gradient Descent classifier, essemble methods-adaboost, logistic regression, etc.) by training the models with training data and computing accuracy_score and f0.5_score for model performance on training data and testing data.
+1) Evaluate three classifiers (e.g. SVC, Statistical Gradient Descent classifier, essemble methods-adaboost, logistic regression, etc.) by training the models with training data and computing accuracy_score and f0.5_score for model performance on training data and testing data.
 2) The best model is selected based on computing time, and model performance (accuracy_score, f0.5_score).
 3) After best model selected, GridSearchCV is used for hyperparameter tuning and model optimization.